cosmos/cosmos/WHITEPAPER.md

 supply.

-Atoms of the Cosmos Hub may be staked by validators of a zone connected to the hub.
+Atoms of the Cosmos Hub may be staked by validators of a zone connected to the Hub.
 While double-spend attacks on these zones would result in the slashing of atoms with Tendermint's fork-accountability, a zone where +⅔ of the voting power are Byzantine can commit invalid state.
 The Cosmos Hub does not verify or execute transactions committed on other zones, so it is the responsibility of